 Maui offers some of the most stunning waterfalls in the Hawaiian island chain.
 Most are located on the north side of the island and many are found on the famous Road to Hana.

-Following are just a small selection of the many incredible waterfalls to visit during your stay on Maui.
+Following is just a small selection of the many incredible waterfalls to visit during your stay on Maui.

 Although these falls are very popular and can get crowded, the ease of access and beautiful jungle setting definitely make these falls a sight not to miss.
 Even though it is called Twin Falls, there are actually more than two.
 The biggest falls, including the breathtaking “Caveman”, are only about a mile hike in from the road.
 You can even get away from the crowds by taking many different trails to view smaller falls.
 There is also a great roadside fruit stand to buy fresh fruit while you’re there!

-Being Maui’s tallest and virtually inaccessible waterfall, one can only view the the majesty of this 1,100 foot stunner by helicopter.
-Located in a remote valley, conditions needs to be just right to experience Honokohau Falls.
-Best viewing is in the early morning to eliminate the chance of heavy cloud cover.
+Being Maui’s tallest and virtually inaccessible waterfall, one can only view the majesty of this 1,100 foot stunner by helicopter.
+Located in a remote valley, conditions need to be just right to experience Honokohau Falls.
+The best viewing is in the early morning to eliminate the chance of heavy cloud cover.